ghga-de/ghga-metadata-schema/docs/schema_markdown/AnalysisProcess.md

      * Description: The Analysis the Analysis Process is part of.
      * Range: [Analysis](Analysis.md)
  * [AnalysisProcess➞study_input_files](AnalysisProcess_study_input_files.md)  <sub>0..\*</sub>
-     * Description: The StudyFile associated used as an input for an entity.
+     * Description: The associated Study File used as an input for this Analysis Process.
      * Range: [StudyFile](StudyFile.md)
  * [AnalysisProcess➞sample_input_files](AnalysisProcess_sample_input_files.md)  <sub>0..\*</sub>
-     * Description: The SampleFile associated used as an input for an entity.
+     * Description: The associated Sample File used as an input for this Analysis Process.
      * Range: [SampleFile](SampleFile.md)
  * [AnalysisProcess➞sequencing_process_input_files](AnalysisProcess_sequencing_process_input_files.md)  <sub>0..\*</sub>
-     * Description: The SequencingProcessFile associated used as an input for an entity.
+     * Description: The associated Sequencing Process File used as an input for this Analysis Process.
      * Range: [SequencingProcessFile](SequencingProcessFile.md)

 ### Mixed in from IdentifiedByAliasMixin: